 What are the job opportunities in the USA for foreigners?

-Given our experience, I know the way you are thinking about how hard it is to find a job as a foreigner or international student in the USA when a company can easily hire an American for the free spot, indeed.
+Given our experience, I know how you feel about how hard it is to find a job as a foreigner or international student in the USA when a company can easily hire an American for a free spot.

 You’re right.
-It’s actually the case for 90% of the job market.
-Companies are quite satisfied with local hiring, and they don’t need more.
+This is the case for 90% of the job market.
+Companies are pretty satisfied with local hiring and don’t need more.
 And you know what?
 Let them be in peace.

-Even if American politics is not at the advantage of immigrants and foreigners today; as it is harder and harder to get a visa in the USA, you still have your chances!
+Even if American politics is not at the advantage of immigrants and foreigners today, as getting a visa in the USA is harder and harder, you still have your chances!
 Let me explain:

 My language, my culture, my citizenship